NDS-Schmitz/code-wars/README.md

 # code-wars
-//These are the daily code wars challenges that I push.
-(I do one every day and push it to github.
-I commit myself to writing code everyday!
+I am committed to writing code everyday to push myself and learn.
+The coding challenges that I do, I will push here to prove that I write code every day!